NewbulaCo/cobblemon_showdown/CONTRIBUTING.md

 - Use the gradle wrapper: `./gradlew build`
 - `./gradlew runClient` / `./gradlew runServer` to test changes in-dev
 - `./gradlew genIntellijRuns` (or `genEclipseRuns`) to generate IDE run configs
-- Cobblemon is a compile-time-only dependency in dev — drop a matching Cobblemon jar in `run/mods/` to actually run battles
+- (Cobblemon)[https://gitlab.com/cable-mc/cobblemon] is a compile-time-only dependency in dev, drop a matching Cobblemon jar in `run/mods/` to actually run battles

 ## Submitting changes

 - Branch off `main` and keep PRs focused on one thing
-- Run `./gradlew build` before opening a PR — it should pass clean
+- Before opening a PR, run `./gradlew build` to confirm it runs

 ## Translations